LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 - Issue 49481: Domain designer issue if the field index changes (reordering fields), we need to update the validValues state
 - Issue 49439: filter out inactive users from insert and update form query selects
 - Issue 49502: If the Editable Grid lookup cell is a measurement unit, then we need to use the unit's display value
+- Issue 49383: App error when a folder admin access profile page from a child folder

 ### version 3.9.0
 *Released*: 23 January 2024